-Fast forward to 2017 and Lost My Name has gone from being a fun passion project to an award-winning ecommerce business with customers dotted across the globe.
-(To see its latest personalised book, check out this blog post!)
+Fast forward to 2017 and the retailer, now called Wonderbly, has gone from being a fun passion project to an award-winning ecommerce business with customers dotted across the globe.

-To find out how Lost My Name manages to simultaneously grow and retain its customer base, we caught up with the company’s global CRM manager Becky Percival—whose main aim is to build a relationship with the company’s customers to “keep them coming back”.
+To find out how Wonderbly manages to simultaneously grow and retain its customer base, we caught up with its global CRM manager Becky Percival—whose main aim is to build a relationship with the company’s customers to “keep them coming back”.